neuml/txtai/docs/embeddings/configuration/vectors.md

 ### llama.cpp

-Builds embeddings using a llama.cpp model.
+Builds embeddings using a [llama.cpp](https://github.com/abetlen/llama-cpp-python) model.
 Supports both local and remote GGUF paths on the HF Hub.

 ### litellm

 Builds embeddings using a LiteLLM model.
 See the [LiteLLM documentation](https://litellm.vercel.app/docs/providers) for the options available with LiteLLM models.

+### model2vec

+Builds embeddings using a [Model2Vec](https://github.com/MinishLab/model2vec) model.

 ### words